man455/wordpress-job-manager/readme.txt

 * ADDED: Support for wp.com sites
 * ADDED: Ability to apply for multiple jobs at once
 * ADDED: Job selector in application form
+* ADDED: Geolocation field to application form
+* ADDED: Ability to search applications by distance from a given location
 * CHANGED: Removed user dropdown from Application filter, replaced with a text box.
 It was running a bad query, so had to go.
 * FIXED: Some PHP warnings